Atefeh Sahaaleh: Execution

 She was publicly hanged from a crane in Neka on August 15, 2004.

 Sahaaleh's execution is considered controversial, in part because, as a signatory of the International Covenant on Civil and Political Rights, Iran promised not to execute anyone under the age of 18.
 According to a 2004 press release issued by Amnesty International, Sahaaleh was the tenth minor Iran had executed since 1990.
 They declared her execution to be a crime against humanity and against children of the world.

 After the execution of Sahaaleh, Iranian media reported that Judge Rezai and several militia members, including Captain Zabihi and Captain Molai, were arrested by the Intelligence Ministry.
 Pursuant to continual complaints filed by Sahaaleh's family, and heavy international pressure about her execution and the way the judge mishandled the case, the Supreme Court of Iran issued an order to posthumously pardon Sahaaleh.

 Documentaries

 Sahaaleh's story was the subject of a BBC documentary produced by Wild Pictures in 2006.
 Monica Garnsey and Arash Sahami went undercover to document the case.
 It was also the subject of an hour-long Discovery Times program called Execution in Iran.

-Controversies

-Anti-Muslim social media accounts have claimed that she was executed "because she reported that she was raped.
-Under Sharia law, being raped is considered ‘sex outside of marriage’, and it’s a capital crime."

-There is no statute in the Iranian Penal Code that allows a judge to execute a woman for being raped.
-However, if a woman is convicted of violating the fornication law under Iranian Penal Code Article 221, on four separate occasions, then the punishment is the death penalty under Iranian Penal Code Article 136.
-As explained below, the question of whether it was fornication or rape is solely decided by the judge assigned to the case.

-Under Iranian law, rape is considered a public crime against the rights of individuals and society, requiring active investigation.
-Rape is almost exclusively proven through a legal principle known as elm-e qazi, or the 'Knowledge of the Judge'.
-This principle allows a judge to reach a conviction based on the certainty gained from a wide range of evidence, including forensic medical reports, DNA, police investigations, and the victim's testimony.
-If the judge attains this certainty, the male perpetrator is convicted of rape and the prescribed hadd punishment is execution.
-As explained by the cited articles, the problem with this system is that the discretion is solely in the hands of a judge so, if you have an unfair judge, the woman will not receive justice.

-A failed rape accusation does not automatically result in punishment of the accuser; the most common outcome is dismissal of the case.
-A woman can be punished if a separate charge of making a knowingly false accusation (qazf) is brought against her and proven, the penalty for which is 80 lashes.